mamarjan/gff3-pltools/README.md

 ### Benchmarking utility

-There is a D application for performance benchmarking.
-You can run it like this:
+There is a D application for performance benchmarking, which is useful only while developing this library.
+It can be used like this:

 ```sh
     gff3-benchmark path/to/file.gff3
 ```

-The most basic case for the banchmarking utility is to parse the file into records.
+The most basic case for the banchmarking utility is to parse the file into records, without replacing escaped characters.
 More functionality is available using command line options:

 ```
   -v     turn on validation